wlonk/arcadia/appendices/outcomes.rst

 Use this when you could harm your soul with magic.

- - Face: No mark
+ - Face: No effect
- - 6-10: Take a mark for the scene
+ - 6-10: Take a mark for the session
  - A-5: Take a permanent mark

 Letting slip a secret